Line Edit: “The Social Network”

 MARK (V.O.)Did you know there are more people with genius IQ’s living in China than there are people of any kind living in the United States?

 Apostrophes are used to indicate possession or form contractions.
-Since the plural of IQ is neither a possessive nor a contraction, let’s remove the apostrophe from IQ’s.
+Thus, since the plural of IQ is neither a possessive nor a contraction, let’s remove the apostrophe.
+(And to avoid repeating this edit, let’s do the same for all other similar instances of apostrophes.)

 Did you know there are more people with genius IQs living in China than there are people of any kind living in the United States?